Why Some Wineries Are Becoming 'Certified B Corp' — And What That Means

 While organic or biodynamic certifications are big buzzwords in winemaking today, B Corp calls for full transparency in the way a company conducts business — and not just in the vineyard.
 B Corp companies strive to be stewards of social change.
 As conversations around mindful winemaking continue to evolve, more wineries are aspiring to receive this certification.

 B Corp was launched in 2006 by three friends who left their careers in private equity and business to help mission-driven businesses thrive.
 Within its first year, 19 businesses opted to get certified.
-Today, companies such as Warby Parker, EILEEN FISHER, and Stumptown Coffee Roasters carry the seal.
-Its principles are built on what's often referred to as the three Ps of sustainability: people, planet and profit.
-Certified B Corp companies are re-evaluated every three years to ensure they maintain the standards of the program, which look at impact on communities, workers, customers and the environment.
+Today, companies such as Toms shoes, Eileen Fisher, and Stumptown Coffee Roasters carry the seal.
+Its principles are built on what's often referred to as the three P's of sustainability: people, planet and profit.
+Certified B Corp companies are reevaluated every three years to ensure they maintain the standards of the program, which look at impact on communities, workers, customers and the environment.
 Every aspect of a business is analyzed, from supply chain to facilities to ingredients.

 "There's obviously a certain level of inequality that's pervasive throughout [South Africa], and I think everyone's got a responsibility to some degree to do whatever they can to improve the situation," explains Brain.
 One of Lubanzi's first initiatives was to set up a partnership with the nonprofit organization The Pebbles Project, which focuses on the well-being of farmworkers in South Africa's wine industry.
 Fifty percent of Lubanzi's net profits help fund medical and dental care, after-school programs and infant development programs through The Pebbles Project.
 Soon after, the winery also became Fair for Life fair trade certified.